More businesses are getting into the digital world every day. The demand for security and privacy is at its peak.

 PRO TIPThere are hundreds of penetration testing subskills you can feature on your resume.
 But when it comes to crafting job-winning resumes, more is less.
 You don’t want to bore the recruiter with excruciating details.
 Be sure only to list your strongest, most relevant skills.

-How to demonstrate Penetration Testing skills on your resume
+Power phrases for your Penetration Testing skills on resume

 - Analyzed and secured company network servers from hackers and loss of data